nlybe/Elgg-DataTablesAPI/README.md

 ## Future Tasks List
 - [ ] Make a class for datatables, so all parameters will be passed by using methods of this class
 - [ ] Integrate more options from [DataTables](https://datatables.net/examples/index/) like styling, search by column etc
+- [ ] Fix ordering when use server-side options